TEFL vs TESOL

 Entry-Level Courses For Gap-Year Teachers

 OnTESOL developed entry-level certification courses for gap-year teachers who want to teach English abroad.
-These courses cover core grammar, phonology, and methodology modules for teachers interested in going to countries where there aren’t strict requirements for certification.
+These courses cover core grammar, phonology, and methodology modules for teachers interested in going to countries where there are strict requirements for certification.

 If you want to get certified quickly to teach English abroad, the 120-hour Advanced TESOL certification course is enough to meet job and visa requirements.
 This course is also recognized by TESL Canada at their Standard Level 1 so you will also be certified to continue teaching at home, provided that you meet all of the requirements set by TESL Canada.